-Descriptions of successful multi-region events are included in SECTION 3 - REGION ACTIVITIES (page 83).
+Descriptions of successful multi-region events are included in "Part 3.3 - Multi-Region Events" on page 104.
 Read this before making your application!
 The key component in a successful event is well organized activities, generally focusing on Porsche related automotive events.

 - There must be at least three (3) official organized activities, for example, an autocross, rally, concours or tech/historical quiz.
 Other qualifying activities can include organized driving tours, or other similar automotive-related activities.
 For clarification on qualifying activities, contact your Zone Representative or the National Office in advance of applying for the subsidy.
-If multiple competitive activities are held, these should be held on two consecutive days. - An associated social function is strongly encouraged, in keeping with the intent of this subsidy.
+If multiple competitive activities are held, these should be held on the same or consecutive days. - An associated social function is strongly encouraged, in keeping with the intent of this subsidy.
 The social event will not be considered an "organized activity" for purposes of this subsidy. - Sufficient information publicizing the event must be distributed to all contiguous Regions and posted to social media in time for their newsletter publications.
 Forty (40) days prior to the event shall be considered sufficient time.
 A copy of a newsletter notice or a flyer, or the link to a social media post will be acceptable as documentation that accompanies the subsidy request.